Temporary Protected Status termination is concerning

 Visitors tell us they feel at peace when they enter the gates at Saint Mary-of-the-Woods, home to the Sisters of Providence.
-Start your visit at the European-inspired Church of the Immaculate Conception, the Shrine of Saint Mother Theodore Guerin and Linden Leaf Gifts, or stop by the Farm Store at White Violet Center for Eco-Justice.
+Whether you want to be inspired or tour a bit of history, you’ll enjoy visiting the Shrine of Saint Mother Theodore Guerin, inside Providence Spirituality & Conference Center.
+Tour the European-inspired Church of the Immaculate Conception.
+Shop for unique gift and food items at Linden Leaf Gifts, and the Farm Store at White Violet Center for Eco-Justice.
 You are also welcome to attend Mass and Sunday Brunch.

 Note: Saint Mary-of-the-Woods District is now listed in the National Register of Historic Places!